 - Gavin Bonsen (PhD) (with Arian Wallach) - Wolf-human conflict in the middle-east

-- Eamonn Wooster (PhD) (with Arian Wallach) - Untangling coevolution and ecological context in predator-prey systems
+- Eamonn Wooster (PhD) (with Arian Wallach) - The role of coevolution and ecological context in the behavioural ecology of the red fox

-- Esty Yanco (PhD) (with Finbarr Horgan) - One health benefits of wildlife friendly farming
+- Esty Yanco (PhD) (with Finbarr Horgan) - Coexistence in shared landscapes: one health analysis of wildlife friendly farming systems

 - Evan Webster (PhD) (UNSW) (with Richard Kingsford, David Keith, Ashish Sharma) - Defining the spatio-temporal effect of vegetation, disturbance and rainfall in water catchment areas